Jashanpreet-Kaur07/TRCS-201/README.md

 DAY - 2

-I am Jashanpreet kaur from department of Computer Science Engineering.Today is my second day of training as a student of second year.We learned about some core concepts such as:
+On second day of the training, we revise the previous work and start with learning some core concepts such as:

 Kernel : It is a computer program that is a core of a computer's operating system with complete control over everything in the system.